April 12, 2016

 1. Native Instrument

 Due to the tragic and unfortunate events from last year that happened in Bucharest (the fire in Colectiv club), many bars, clubs and venues have been closed.
-The subcultures attached to them are being threatened by the sudden revitalized mania of regulations and, according to the organizers, Rokolectiv has been deprived of its mission to activate alternative spaces
+The subcultures attached to them are being threatened by the sudden revitalized mania of regulations and, according to the organizers, Rokolectiv has been deprived of its mission to activate alternative spaces.
+Therefore, the festival will be hosted this year by Control Club, with an Opening Night at the Museum of Contemporary Art.

 The organic mix of bug beats and atmospheric soundscapes uncovers a sonic ambiguity between rural nature, electronics and the human voice, creating a peculiar musical universe with references to low-fi pop and techno.